 In Greek reality July is the month of αλώνισμα (to thresh), that is why it is still known as Alonaris (=Thresher).
 Sometimes it is also called “Ai-Lias” because it brings the feast of Prophet Elias, one of the biggest in the summer, while it is remarkable that it also brings the most of the “panigiria ” (open folk feasts) in all areas of Greece.

 August is the warmest and richest month.
-In comparison with the other months, it brings the most fruits and nuts, and in some areas it was called Trapezaris (=month of the full table).
+In comparison with the other months, it brings the most fruits and nuts, and in some areas it was called Trapezaris (=month of the full table), Sykologos (the one who brings figs).
 In Greek reality is a holiday month, while in the Roman calendar it was the last month of the year.
 That’s why its last day was called Klidohronia (the one that closes – locks – seals the year).

 The rest of the months, September, October, November, December also get their official name from their series in the Roman diary.
 September = Seventh, October = Eight, November = Ninth and December = Tenth.
 As E. Fehrle explains: ” When the seed matures, then no one needs to beg a god for his crop to go well.
 Romans were realists and mainly farmers and, they did not find why they ought to devote themselves to a deity or a power in the months that there was no growth or fruiting.
 So they simply numbered them in relation to the previous ones.